Web Design – The Basics

 SEO is not just about keywords, unfortunately.
 In fact, links probably have more of an impact.
-Again, if you do a search for SEO Brisbane based companies, you’ll find a lot of good ones!

 The more websites that link out to your own, the higher your page will rank.
 Of course, those websites must be trustworthy and not spammy.
 How do you link the right way?